An efficient wavelet-based physics-informed neural network for multiscale problems: Methodology

+{After constructing a family of wavelets, the solution of the differential equation is represented in wavelet space, such that the learning task is shifted from point-wise solution approximation in the physical domain to coefficient learning across multiple resolutions:}

-where $\mathcal{B}$ is bias, $J_i$ is $i^{th}$ resolution and $N$ is the total number of resolutions in set $J$.
-Extension of this formulation for higher dimensional problem is straight forward, for instance here is formulation for a 2D problem:
+where $c_{j,k}$ are trainable coefficients and $\mathcal{B}$ is a trainable bias to allow the representation of nonzero-mean solutions, given that the chosen wavelets are symmetric and inherently zero-mean.
+Extension of this formulation for higher-dimensional problems is straightforward, for instance, here is a formulation for a 2D problem:

-where the domain $\Omega = [a_1, b_1] \times [a_2, b_2]$ is discretized using resolution parameters $J_1$ and $J_2$ corresponding to the $x$ and $y$ dimensions respectively.
-The translation parameters $k_1$ and $k_2$ define the positioning of basis functions along these respective dimensions.
-This hierarchical construction of wavelet families at different resolutions enables capturing solution features at multiple scales - from broad, global behavior to fine, local details.} In this study, we consider two mother wavelets, namely, the Gaussian and the Mexican Hat, which are single and double derivatives of the Gaussian function, respectively.
-The mathematical expressions for the Mexican hat $(\psi^M(x))$, Gaussian $(\psi^G(x))$ can be written as
+{Here $\psi_X$ and $\psi_Y$ represent 1D wavelet functions in $x$ and $y$ directions, respectively.} This hierarchical construction of wavelet families at different resolutions and representing the solution in wavelet space enables capturing features at multiple scales, from broad, global behavior to fine, local details.
+In this study, we consider three mother wavelets, namely, the Gaussian, the Mexican Hat and the real Morlet.
+The mathematical expressions for the Mexican hat $(\psi^M(x))$, Gaussian $(\psi^G(x))$ and real Morlet $(\psi^{\mathcal{M}}(x))$can be written as

-In equations (\ref{new_eq_2}) and (\ref{new_eq_4}), we added a bias $\mathcal{B}$ to make a degree of freedom in approximating solutions with non-zero means, as the Mexican Hat and Gaussian are symmetrical wavelets.
+{The W-PINN architecture comprises three components, each serving a distinct and complementary role in addressing multiscale representation, optimization stiffness, and computational efficiency:

+\begin{enumerate} \item \textbf{Pointwise feature mapping}: A shallow fully-connected network that maps spatial-temporal coordinates to a latent representation, capturing local nonlinear interactions without attempting to directly approximate oscillatory or singular solution components.